“Please stop telling me how I should celebrate Christmas.

 Did I get them all?!
 I sure hope so.”

 This story was submitted to Love What Matters by Jade North of Four Norths in the South.
 The article originally appeared here.
 Follow Jade on Instagram here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Do you have a similar experience?
+We’d like to hear your journey.
+Submit your own story here.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.